boonchu/opslab/daily_linux/README.md

 contractors that need access to web service hosts.
 He has specific requirements to allow contractors to share files in one location on /var/share/docs, no one else from his team can be able to access it.

+Contractors will be hiring to do the project works for 3 months.
+The- account will be expired automatically after contract ends.
 ```